ovrcome/release-notes/ovrcome_server_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.12.0] - 2024-12-13 - Upgrade to Unity 6

+### Changed

+- Upgrade all Unity apps to Unity 6
+- Update minimum required mobile app version to 1.67.0.
+- Update standalone headset Web XR live session app version from 0.15.6 to 0.16.0.
+- Update clinician portal live session app version from 0.9.5 to 0.10.0.

 ## [1.11.1] - 2024-12-13 - Pay What You Want Improvements

 ### Fixed